nickjdavis/ScalpGM/README.md

 * Segment and warp use SPM's job manager, which may be too slow
 * Finding the convex hull of the scalp is very slow (60sec) and uses the image processing toolbox
-* Need to think about collecting the warped images to apply group stats

 ### Branches